Eddie S. Glaude Jr.

 “The curriculum demonstrates various ways African Americans have struggled for democratic ideals,” says Glaude.
 “It seeks to inform and empower our contemporary efforts in light of the past.”
 These efforts inside and out of the classroom serve some of Glaude’s most cherished goals: offering equal educational opportunities for all and awakening an awareness and appreciation of race in all students.

 According to Glaude, Princeton provides an excellent context for pursuing these goals.
-In addition to its remarkable financial aid program, which helps all students to attend regardless of financial circumstances, Princeton offers unique learning experiences through its innovative Center for African American Studies.
+In addition to its remarkable financial aid program, which helps all students to attend regardless of financial circumstances, Princeton offers unique learning experiences through its innovative African American Studies department.

 At Princeton, Glaude offers a perspective that speaks specifically to the experiences of black students, and which infuses the curriculum across all disciplines with questions and conversations surrounding race and the black experience.

 “[Students of color] can come into this institution,” Glaude says, “acquire the requisite tools to make their dreams possible and, in the process, leave an imprint on Princeton as Princeton tries to leave an imprint on them.”